The University of Iowa welcomes another academically accomplished cohort of students this fall.

 “We are so excited to welcome these newest Hawkeyes, a large and accomplished class full of energy and new perspectives,” says UI President Barbara J. Wilson.
 “We’ll make sure they have the extraordinary opportunities they deserve as we continue to make progress on our university priorities: student, faculty, and staff success; transformational research and discovery; diversity, equity, and inclusion; holistic well-being for our campus stakeholders; and public engagement and impact.
 I can’t wait to make this year another great one for the University of Iowa.”

-At 5,178, the Class of 2026 has 657 more students than last year’s incoming first-year class.
+At 5,178, the 2022 incoming class has 657 more students than last year’s incoming first-year class.
 About 21% of the class (1,063) are first-generation students, and about 20% (1,061) identify as African American, American Indian, Native Hawaiian or other Pacific Islander, Asian, Latinx/a/o, or two or more ethnicities.

 Sarah Hansen, vice president for student life, says the Hawkeye spirit is as vibrant as ever in the newest student cohort.

-“I can already tell that the Class of 2026 is going to be an exceptionally engaged class and that they will quickly make their mark on campus,” she says.
+“I can already tell that the incoming class is going to be an exceptionally engaged class and that they will quickly make their mark on campus,” she says.
 “They participated in On Iowa! programming in record numbers and are demonstrating their commitment to being a part of the Hawkeye community already.
 We are so happy they chose us—the UI sense of community is second to none, and we are all here to help them succeed within and beyond the classroom.”

 In a speech delivered as part of On Iowa! programming, Cielo Herrera, of Cedar Falls, Iowa, admitted she was nervous yet excited about transitioning to college, and encouraged her fellow first-year classmates to embrace the change: “I urge you all to remain confident in who you are and what you can and will overcome.
 Change is forever occurring, but may the discomfort form you into something beautiful.”